Ujjalt/ujjaltimshina/_pages/about.md

 Real understanding doesn’t come from passive acceptance—it comes from working through the ideas, wrestling with the details, and pushing past the illusion of understanding.

-<strong><span style="color:green;">as I'm pushing myself to do it, not merely feel like I understand it, and I am deeply grateful to my PhD supervisor, who has been guiding me with immense effort and sincerity.
-He has helped me realise many important aspects of doing mathematics and of living life, all while never taking credit for any of it — no matter how much I try to acknowledge him.</span></strong>
+<strong>as I'm pushing myself to do it, not merely feel like I understand it, and I am deeply grateful to my PhD supervisor, who has been guiding me with immense effort and sincerity.
+He has helped me realise many important aspects of doing mathematics and of living life, all while never taking credit for any of it — no matter how much I try to acknowledge him.</strong>

 <p> My mind these days is often crowded with thoughts.
 Some days I feel extremely tired; on others, I begin with a good amount of energy that gradually fades by the end of the day.
 Much of the time I feel uncertain, sometimes unhappy, and often a bit lost.
 Still, in a quiet way, I am enjoying my life and I always think and honour the ancestor who first felt time for the first time, unaware that time was already watching them feel it.</p>